 We report here on incidents that are currently affecting OOI’s infrastructure, including timelines for resolution.
 Most incidents are only temporary in nature, awaiting resolution for the next scheduled operations and management cruise.

-UPDATED 2021-07-13:The number of gliders deployed on the Endurance Array generally does not meet the intended baseline sampling of six gliders in the water.
-This is an ongoing issue due to a combination of extended glider maintenance cycles and weather curtailment of small ship operations||Gliders are prioritized on the Grays Harbor and Newport glider lines.
+|12/6/21||Endurance Array Gliders||Less than baseline number deployed||Baseline of six gliders in water is not always met due to maintenance cycles and weather curtailment of small ship operations||Gliders are prioritized on the Grays Harbor and Newport lines|

 |11/9/21||Irminger Global Surface Mooring||Wind turbines damaged during major storm event||Decreased ability to generate power||Power, sampling, and data delivery will be actively managed|

 |10/26/21||Irminger Flanking Mooring B||Potential failure of the secondary controller||Fluorometer and dissolved oxygen sensors no longer collecting data. pH and CTD sensors will continue to collect data, but not telemeter.||All available data will be downloaded during next cruise in June 2022|

 |10/11/21||RCA Deep Profiler vehicle||Communication has been lost||Power was restored to subsystem, but initial attempts to restore communication did not succeed||Troubleshooting ongoing to restore communications|